doxakis/CosineSimilarityComparison/readme.md

 - Compared to GpuCosineSimilarityIntegerVersion (about 725 ms).
 It's faster if we do multiple call.

 Precalculating the magnitude for each vector greatly reduce the amount of operations to do. (class: SimpleV2CosineSimilarityIntegerVersion)

+Make sure the optimize code is checked. (more than x4 speedup) Using float array results in better performance than double or integer array.
+If you use dotnet core, when you deploy using `dotnet publish -c Release`, the code is optimized.

+On the GPU, a float array gives better performance than an integer array.

 # Copyright and license